aimeos/aimeos-docs/src/manual/coupon-details.md

 End date (optional)
 : The point in time when the coupon won't be available any more.
 The same format rules apply as for "Start date".

+!!! note
+     Keep in mind that each decorator brings its own configuration settings.
+Therefore, depending on which decorator you activate and how many decorators you implement, the amount of configuration fields on the right site / in the lower section of the detail page will change.

+!!! hint
+    Uninstalling a decorator has to be done manually by drag-selecting the decorator name including its preceding comma, hitting the delete key or cutting out the selected text and saving afterwards.
+A decorator's configuration fields will not be deleted right away, which might be helpful for testing purposes.
+If you don't know, which configuration fields do not belong to the current setup anymore, simply hit *Save* in the top right corner of the page: the page will refuse to save and instead warn about all superfluous fields.

 # Coupon configuration